alifcflores/alifcflores/README.md

 | [CP Performance](https://github.com/alifcflores/cp-performance)| pilot project using K6, docker and grafana |

 ### Code Challenges (Using [Exercism](https://exercism.org/))
+Exercism provides technical challenges with an engaging story.
+The repositories below are my solutions to the proposed challenges.

 | Project   |      Description      |
 |----------|:-------------:|
 | [Bank-Account](https://github.com/alifcflores/bank-account) |  Simulate a bank account supporting opening/closing, withdrawals, and deposits of money.